dheidotting/Senior-Design/professional_bio.md

   * Collaborated with Enterprise Architecture team to update metrics and data
   * Gained understanding of the role and tasks of an Enterprise Architect
   * Developed professional skills such as teamwork, taking initiative and planning

+## Project Sought
+* I have already been placed on an existing project.
+I was handed down the opportunity to continue building the Bearcat Pantry Stocker Application, a previous senior design project that is unfinished.
+This will be a web app.
+I was interested in doing a web development project and this was the perfect opportunity.